-The AAMC is committed to strengthening the diversity of the medical student body and the physician workforce.
-These court cases are just one example of the many attacks at the state-, local-, and federal-level against diversity, equity, and inclusion efforts across all aspects of education.
-Supporting racial and ethnic diversity in the health professions — spanning classrooms, labs, and clinical settings — enriches the educational experiences of all medical and health professions students and the teaching experiences of faculty, and it is essential to improving the overall health of our nation.
+Diverse perspectives and backgrounds in the health professions — spanning classrooms, labs, and clinical settings — enriches the educational experiences of all medical and health professions students and the teaching experiences of faculty.
+Diversity, including racial and ethnic diversity, is essential to improving the overall health of our nation.
 In fact, diversity cultivates an innovation mindset, catalyzes creativity and discovery, and enhances complex problem-solving, prediction, and forecasting.

 The AAMC will continue to update this page with resources for the academic medicine community.

 AAMC member institutions with questions or comments can contact email@example.com.